vippsas/vipps-login-api/README.md

 [Vipps MobilePay Technical Documentation](https://developer.vippsmobilepay.com/docs/APIs/login-api).
 <!-- END_COMMENT -->

-With the Login API, users can log in to your service by using their Vipps account.
+With the Login API, users can log in to your service by using their Vipps or MobilePay account.
 This simplifies the process for users, as they don't need to fill out a form or remember a password to access your services.
 This also provides you with pre-verified user data.